polotno-project/polotno-site/src/pages/privacy.md

 ### As a user of the web-application where `polotno` sdk is used.

-*This section is applied when you are using polotno on YOUR website.*
+_This section is applied when you are using polotno on YOUR website._

 **TL;DR:** Polotno framework doesn't use cookies, doesn't send any personal information, doesn't track your visitors and doesn't send any information from non-polotno components of the web-page.

-`polotno` SDK (javascript framework) is doing several network requests to https://api.polotno.dev/ in order to validate licence key and provide rich experience for your users.
+`polotno` SDK (javascript framework) is doing several network requests to https://api.polotno.dev/ in order to validate license key and provide rich experience for your users.

 `polotno` is using page URL for key validation request.
 Only `host` and `pathname` are used. `GET` parameters and hash are removed. `polotno` is using this request for very limited analytics about key usage and rate limits.